Nsabimana1/YahtzeeGame/README.md

 # YahtzeeGame
-Java Version of Yahtzee Game
-Androip Application for the Game Yahtzee
+Java Version of an androip application for the Game Yahtzee